 Ease of Use: 8/10

-West Coast Dipes pocket diapers fit similarly to other comparable styles; they might not fit so perfectly on a newborn but will definitely fit great through the toddler years.
-I love the fact that even though Pumpkin is right in the middle range of these (22 pounds) he still has plenty of room to grow and I’m not nervous about running out of rise snaps or waist snaps.
+West Coast Dipes pocket diapers fit similarly to other comparable styles; they might not fit so perfectly on a newborn but will fit great through the toddler years.
+I love the fact that even though Pumpkin is right in the middle range of these (22 pounds), he still has plenty of room to grow and I’m not nervous about running out of rising snaps or waist snaps.
 This diaper will fit best on a wide range of kiddos but might be trickier to get a good fit on super narrow/lean body shapes.
 These will easily fit chunkier babies without being too tight.